This is not my first blog. My first blog was a cupcakes only blog. Well, about 90% cupcakes.

 I started to miss blogging.
 I read food blogs every day.
 I LOVE reading food blogs.
 I have a huge list I read and I keep adding to them as I discover new ones and make friends with the blog owners via social media and get to know them better than by just reading their blogs, which makes me love their blogs even more.
 I have to say there are some incredibly talented bloggers now.
 And a lot MORE bloggers now than when I first started my blog.
 I have discovered blogs that write about how to take better food photos ( which mine are still far from award winning but WAY better than they used to be) and there are so many different styles of food photography that I can’t pick on style I like best – I really like it all.

 So I decided last year I wanted to blog again, but I wanted a fresh start.
 New name ( which you can read about why this blog is named what it is in my about section) and I started blogging about more than just cupcakes.
-I still blog a lot of sweets because the lighting isn’t the best in the house I am in right now, BUT the lighting is amazing in our new house we will be moving into in a few months.
+I still blog a lot of sweets because the lighting isn’t the best in the house I am in right now and its easier to make something that doesn’t have to be photographed immediately, BUT the lighting is amazing in our new house we will be moving into in a few months.
 So hopefully there will be even more variety here and even better photos.
+Practice makes perfect!!

 One last thing before the jump to the recipe; this is my GO-TO cupcake recipe when my husband asks me to make something for a work potluck.
 Everyone seems to either like the chocolate/peanut butter combo or the chocolate/salted caramel.
 I prefer the chocolate/salted caramel.
 So I have been making this recipe for years now.
 Not always the same exact one – but same combo and it always gets rave reviews.
 They first appeared on my old blog in 2010.
 HERE if you must ( the pics are bad…oh so bad) and I didn’t take pics of them every time I made them which was like once a month at one point, they were really that popular with the potluck crowd.
 So these were made for a potluck at my husband’s work recently for a co-workers retirement party.
 I have a feeling I will be making them often.
 I might not wait another 3 years to take pics of them – I hope my photography skills vastly improve before that much time passes.